leggers/bomb-server/README.md

 ## Installation

 To install Ansible, use the [Ansible installation docs](http://docs.ansible.com/intro_installation.html).
-I recommend installing using `pip` because it was easy.
+I recommend installing using a system package manager because it was easy.
 During installation I encountered a strange error with a mangled printline.
 I eventually found out that this was due to Windows carriage returns in the code.
 To fix this I used a [`dos2unix`](http://linuxcommand.org/man_pages/dos2unix1.html) on the files that threw the errors.